-Electricians at Anderholm Electric installs and repairs electrical powers in homes, businesses, factories, and other structures.
+Electricians install and repair electrical power in homes, businesses, factories, and other structures.
 They also inspect and test equipment and wiring.

 A career as an electrician can be rewarding for those who enjoy working with their hands and learning new things.
 Getting an education and training in the field will ensure that you can perform your duties safely and efficiently.

 Electricians design, assemble, install, test, troubleshoot, and repair electrical wiring, fixtures, and control devices in buildings and other structures.
 Their work is often done for various employers, including private companies, government agencies, and nonprofit organizations.

 They are responsible for ensuring that electrical systems are safe and comply with governmental regulations.
 They use a variety of testing equipment to diagnose problems and verify that wiring is in accordance with code.
 They also maintain a current license to ensure compliance with regulations.

 Job duties include assembling, installing, and repairing electrical equipment, wiring, and fixtures according to local codes and the manufacturer’s instructions.
 They also rewire circuits and replace equipment or wiring when necessary to correct malfunctions or safety hazards.

 In addition to inspecting and rewiring, they may install lighting, heating and air conditioning units, intercom systems, security equipment, and surveillance equipment.
 They may also remove trees, branches, or brush that interfere with power lines and other electrical utility rights of way.

 These job duties require excellent working knowledge of the National Electrical Code (NEC).
 The NEC lays out the rules for safe electrical installations and is the standard for the industry.
 Not following this code can cause serious electrical problems and potentially even put lives at risk.